Philip Jennings (The Americans): Season one

 In 1981, Philip Jennings lives with his wife, Elizabeth, outside of Washington, D.C., with whom he owns and operates a travel agency ("Dupont Circle Travel").
 They are revealed to be a pair of sleeper agents working for the KGB.
 They have two children, Paige and Henry.

 Philip, Elizabeth and a third KGB operative kidnap a defected KGB agent, Nikolai Timoshev, who is revealed to have raped Elizabeth years ago when she was in training.
-At the time of Timoshev's kidnapping, FBI counter-intelligence agent Stan Beeman moves in next door, causing Philip to suggest defecting themselves.
-Elizabeth declines and Philip murders Timoshev when he finds out he raped her.
+At the time of Timoshev's kidnapping, FBI counter-intelligence agent Stan Beeman moves in next door, causing Philip to suggest defecting themselves, but Elizabeth refuses.
+Philip murders Timoshev when he finds out he raped her.
 Elizabeth and Philip try to become a real married couple, but after finding out Elizabeth had an ongoing affair with Gregory Thomas (Derek Luke), a former Black activist whom she recruited for the KGB, he is hurt.
 Elizabeth tells Philip that she is beginning to feel love for him for the first time in their 16-year relationship.

 Philip has become genuine friends with Stan, who he initially befriended because he was a counter-intelligence agent.
 He begins a relationship with Martha Hanson, an FBI secretary, who knows him under the name Clark Westerfeld.
 He uses his relationship with her to keep tabs on what the FBI is working on.
 Philip and Elizabeth plant a bug in Secretary of Defense Caspar Weinberger's office, and begin listening for vital intelligence.
 After a mole in the KGB is realized, Elizabeth and Philip are kidnapped and tortured by KGB operatives posing as FBI agents.
-Philip believes that because Elizabeth's torturing stops, it was she who told the KGB that he considered defecting.
+Philip realises that because Elizabeth's torturing stops and wasn't as physical as his, it was she who told the KGB that he considered defecting.
 Philip is upset that Elizabeth trusts the KGB more than she trusts him.